-If someone gave you your home and its fair market value when it was given to you was equal to or more than that person's adjusted basis (defined later), your basis is the same as that person's adjusted basis.
-If you received your home as a gift after 1976, add to your basis (the donor's adjusted basis) the part of any federal gift tax paid that is due to the net increase in the value of the home.
-Figure this part by multiplying the gift tax paid on the gift of the home by a fraction.
-The numerator (top part) of the fraction is the net increase in the value of the home, and the denominator (bottom part) is the amount of the gift.
-The net increase in the value of the home is the fair market value of the home minus the donor's adjusted basis.
-The amount of the gift is its value for gift tax purposes after reduction by any annual exclusion and marital or charitable deduction that applies to the gift.
+Donor's adjusted basis equal to or less than the FMV.
+If someone gave you your home after 1976 and the donor's adjusted basis, when it was given to you, was equal to or less than the fair market value, your basis at the time of receipt is the same as the donor's adjusted basis, plus the part of any federal gift tax paid that is due to the net increase in value of the home.

+Part of federal gift tax due to net increase in value.
+Figure the part of the federal gift tax paid that is due to the net increase in value of the home by multiplying the total federal gift tax paid by a fraction.
+The numerator (top part) of the fraction is the net increase in the value of the home, and the denominator (bottom part) is the value of the home for gift tax purposes after reduction for any annual exclusion and marital or charitable deduction that applies to the gift.
+The net increase in the value of the home is its fair market value minus the adjusted basis of the donor.